 - string latlong_up: The default "up" direction for latlong environment maps (only applies if the map itself doesn't specify a format or is in a format that explicitly requires a particular orientation).
 The default is "y".
 (Currently any other value will result in z being "up.") - int flip_t: If nonzero, t coordinates will be flipped 1-t for all texture lookups.
-The default is 0. - string options This catch-all is simply a comma-separated list of name=value settings of named options, which will be parsed and individually set.
+The default is 0. - int stochastic: Bit field determining how to use stochastic sampling for MipModeStochasticAniso and/or MipModeStochasticTrilinear.
+Bit 1 = sample MIP level, bit 2 = sample anisotropy (default=0). - string options This catch-all is simply a comma-separated list of name=value settings of named options, which will be parsed and individually set.